theStack/swiftsync-hints-gen/README.md

-## IBD Booster hints file generator
+## SwiftSync hints file generator

-Tool to create a binary-encoded hints file for the "IBD Booster" proposal.
+Tool to create a binary-encoded hints file for the "SwiftSync" proposal.

 The resulting data is a bit-vector of all transaction outputs ever created up to block number N, where each bit indicates the answer to the question